mucsci-students/2025sp-420-BarkingSnakes/README.md

       or to start in CLI: `python src\uml.py --cli`
 - Linux: `python3 src/uml.py`
       or to start in CLI: `python3 src/uml.py --cli`
+### CLI Mode:
+In the command-line interface, type the help command to see a list of possible commands and their usage.

+### GUI Mode (Flask):
+Interact with the web-based interface by navigating to the URL provided when the Flask server starts.
+Use the toolbar, menus, and on-screen instructions to manage your class diagrams.

+## GUI Instructions
+When running BS-uml in GUI mode, the following applies:

+Launching the GUI:
+The program starts a Flask server, which hosts the GUI on a local web address (default: http://127.0.0.1:5000).
+Check your terminal for the exact URL once the server is running.

+### Using the Web Interface:
+#### Main Page:
+The browser window will display the main interface where you can create and edit class diagrams.
+#### Toolbar & Menus:
+Use on-screen buttons and menu options to add new classes, define fields/methods, and establish relationships like inheritance or composition.
+#### Saving & Loading Diagrams:
+The interface includes options for saving your current diagram or loading a previously saved diagram.

 ## Running tests
 - Use for specific test